seanrt/Kijijilistingstracker/README.md

 Things to work on:
 1) The android version needs to be able to push notifications of new listings to the phone.
-2) The android version needs to run in a loop, checking for new listings periodically.